MaterializeInc/materialize/doc/developer/design/20220511_replicated_compute_introspection.md

 ... where `<mz-log-variant>` is the value of `BuiltinLog::name` for the respective log variant.
-For example, for log variant `Timely(Operates)` and replica `5` the introspection table name is `mz_dataflow_operators_5`.
+For example, for log variant `Timely(Operates)` and replica `5` the introspection source name is `mz_dataflow_operators_5`.

-When a replica is dropped, the coordinator removes all associated introspection tables.
+When a replica is dropped, the coordinator removes all associated introspection sources.

-Query planning translates references to introspection tables to reads from persist sources using `ExternalSourceConnector::Persist` and the respective persist shard ID for that log variant-replica combination.

-Introspection tables being backed by unmaterialized sources means that they have worse ergonomics that the existing arrangement-backed introspection tables.
+Introspection data being exposed as unmaterialized sources means that they have worse ergonomics than the existing arrangement-backed introspection tables.
 To query them, users must either specify an explicit `AS OF` or create an index.
 We consider this loss in ergonomics acceptable.

 #### Introspection Views

 For convenient access to introspection data from all replicas, the coordinator maintains a built-in introspection view for each log variant.
-An introspection view contains the union of all replica-specific introspection tables for the respective log variant, tagged with cluster name and replica name:
+An introspection view contains the union of all replica-specific introspection sources for the respective log variant, tagged with cluster name and replica name:

 ```sql